-- Taken more credit than you deserve for something.
+- Taken more credit (or blame) than you deserve for something.

-- Complained about someone to a friend or colleague instead of speaking directly with the person involved.
+- Complained about others to a friend or colleague instead of speaking directly to those involved.

 Notice, that I said “better,” which is not necessarily easier, but always infinitely wiser, more compassionate, and more powerful.